whitphx/whitphx.info/content/blog/20211231-streamlit-webrtc-video-app-tutorial/index.md

 * Easy to share and run:
   * If we deploy the apps on the cloud, we can share the apps with our users simply by sending the URLs.
   * The users can use the apps only by accessing them through web browsers.
 It does not require any set-ups or external dependencies.
-* Usable on smartphones
+* Usable on smartphones:
   * Because all the users need is web browsers, the users can use the apps on their smartphones.
 It's convenient if we can show demos on such portable devices.
-* User-friendly UIs.
+* User-friendly UIs:
   * Developers can use text inputs, sliders, or other web-based components to accept user inputs or show data.
 Such web-based UIs are more friendly for users than desktop GUIs in recent days.

 # Tutorial